- Level: Intermediate 🦔🦔

-Estimated reading time: 8 minutes ☕☕
+- Estimated reading time: 9 minutes ☕️☕️

-Or, alternatively, you want them to complete a series of steps in your product to make full use of a key feature.
+A user landing on a page is just the beginning.
+You want users to sign up, use the product, pay you, or complete a series of steps in your product to make full use of a key feature.

-To follow this tutorial along, you need to:
+To follow this tutorial you need to:

 - Have deployed PostHog.

 - Have started receiving events via our snippet, one of our integrations, or our API